Xenecraft/Xene-FTP-Backup-Electron/readme.md

 XeneBackup - Electron
 -----
 An expansion of the original [Xene-FTP-Backup](https://github.com/Xenecraft/Xene-FTP-Backup) utility that could only be run via node.
-Use should be able to install this Electron utility and
+Use should be able to install this Electron utility and successfully download file from a remote server using FTP or SFTP.

 Setup
 -----